 By default, the visualization web server listens on

 127.0.0.1:8080.
-If you are running on the login node of a cluster, to access viz_server in a local machine’s browser, you can use an ssh tunnel from your local machine to the cluster:
+If the web server is deployed on a remote machine, such as the login node of a cluster, you will need to use an ssh tunnel from your local machine to the cluster:

 $ ssh -L 50000:127.0.0.1:8080 username@cluster_address

-This binds your local machine’s port 50000 to the remote cluster’s port 8080.
-This allows you to access viz_server directly on your local machine’s browser via
+This command will bind your local machine’s port 50000 to the remote cluster’s port 8080.

 $ parsl-visualize --listen 0.0.0.0 --port 55555

-The workflows page lists all instances of a Parsl workflow that has been executed with monitoring turned on.
-It also gives a high level overview of workflow runs as a table as shown below:
+The workflows page lists all Parsl workflows that have been executed with monitoring enabled with the selected database.
+It provides a high level summary of workflow state as shown below:

-Throughout the visualization pages, all blue elements are clickable.
-For eg, clicking a specific worklow name from the table takes you to the Workflow Summary page described in the next section.
+Throughout the dashboard, all blue elements are clickable.
+For example, clicking a specific worklow name from the table takes you to the Workflow Summary page described in the next section.

-- Workflow DAG - colors grouped by apps: This visualization is useful to visually inspect the dependency structure of the workflow DAG.
-Hovering over the nodes in the DAG shows a tooltip for the app that the node represents and it’s task ID.
+Workflow DAG - with apps differentiated by colors: This visualization is useful to visually inspect the dependency structure of the workflow.
+Hovering over the nodes in the DAG shows a tooltip for the app represented by the node and it’s task ID.

-- Workflow DAG - colors grouped by task states: This visualization is useful to identify what stages in the workflow are complete and what stages are pending.
+Workflow DAG - with task states differentiated by colors: This visualization is useful to identify what tasks have been completed, failed, or are currently pending.

-- Workflow resource usage: This visualization provides resource usage information at the workflow level.
-For eg, cumulative CPU/Memory utilization across workers over time.
+Workflow resource usage: This visualization provides resource usage information at the workflow level.
+For example, cumulative CPU/Memory utilization across workers over time.